 CHOOSE BOTH WARM AND COOL SWATCHES

-Pick up colour swatches on both end of the spectrum.
+Pick up colour swatches on both ends of the “shades of grey” spectrum.
 If we’re going to do it, might as well do it properly.
 You may think you want a cool grey but once you get it home and see it in your room, you may have a change of heart.

 DO YOUR COLOUR SELECTION AT HOME IN THE ROOM BEING PAINTED